Updated: April 17, 2023

 For more ideas on where you can visit in Central America without restrictions, browse our guide on where Americans can travel now.

 Learn more: Plan Your Trip to Costa Rica

 The best time to visit Costa Rica is in the latter halves of April and November.
 During these times Costa Rica experiences its least rain and small crowds.
 These times act as transition periods between the dry and rainy seasons to provide visitors with greenery and clear skies.

 The dry season generally starts in mid-November and lasts until mid-April.
 February and March are popular months to visit Costa Rica because they fall within the borders of the dry season.
 September and October are also great months to visit because of hotel deals and diminished crowds.

 These months fall in the rainy season when, most often, the mornings are sunny and dry, rain falls for a couple of hours in the afternoon, then the skies clear again.
 September and October are not good for whitewater rafting on the Pacuare River or visiting Corcovado National Park.
-Heavy rain makes the rapids unsafe and floods trails in the rainforest national park.
+Heavy rain makes the rapids unsafe and floods trails in the rainforest park.

 Learn more: Best Time to Visit Costa Rica

 Our advice is to plan for seven to 10 days in Costa Rica, depending on what you want to do and how you want to experience the country.

 This amount of time will provide the opportunity to visit San Jose, explore small villages, and discover national parks, while allowing plenty of time to transfer between destinations.
 A seven-day trip is good for travelers who have limited time, but still want to visit popular places like Arenal and Manuel Antonio.